qusers/Q/experiments/analytical-charge-validation/TRAJECTORY_DIAGNOSTICS.md

 the existing temperature value associated with that incoming state; the observer does not call the temperature routine or perform another velocity rescaling.

+Match observations to saved energy frames by native step number: energy records exclude step zero and the final step, whereas this trace includes both.
+Applying the same array-index discard to these different sequences would misalign them.

 At **every** MD force geometry, including the final energy evaluation, the code updates cumulative observations.
 A normal `N`-step run must therefore account for `N+1` geometries, even though most are not printed individually: